Clinical Mental Health Counseling Program: Frequently Asked Questions

 You do not need to include any additional materials beyond what is required in the application.
 Visit Westerns Graduate Admissions page to apply.

-In recent years, we’ve received 70 to 80 applications each year for our six available slots.
-Most recently, February 2021, the number of applications to graduate programs across the university was much higher than usual, and we received 158 applications.
+In recent years, we’ve received 150 to 200 applications each year for our six available slots.

 Our program is small, and we receive many strong applications.
 However, this should not necessarily discourage you.
 If you believe that you have special qualities that we should consider, be sure to let us know.
-We do consider grades, but we consider other things as well.
-Successful applicants typically have one or more years of work or volunteer experience in the helping professions following graduation.
+We do consider grades, but we consider other things as well, such as substantial evidence of cross-cultural experience (e.g., Peace Corps work abroad, working for Medecin Sans Frontiere [Doctor's Without Borders], service abroad in the military, etc).
+Successful applicants also typically have one or more years of work or volunteer experience in the helping professions following graduation.
+See list for Local Volunteer Experiences.

 The Graduate School states that, in order to be eligible for full admission, applicants must have a 3.0 cumulative GPA (on 4.0 scale) calculated over all post-secondary coursework.
 Applicants with advanced degrees from accredited institutions are considered to have met GPA requirements.